-remedy for the evil.
 Oh! ye legislators, what are ye going to to enter the harbor .- Charleston Post. do for the relief of your brethren, who are bound in chains by the habit of drink and who are crying, "No man careth for us."
-Can't you kindle up a spark of wives call long and loud for some relief.
-Society, desiring to maintain its place in the esteem of all good men and women, and contribute to the well being and happiness of mankind, calls for relief.
-Yea. the people in Township, County, State, government call for it.
-Humanity cries aloud for it, and the Church prays and plead that relief may come.
-May it come and that quickly.
+Can't you kindle up a spark of us."
+Can't you kindle up a spark of ATLANTA, Ga., April 8.-To-night sympathy for them, and looking upon Gen. William M. Graham, commander

-Beware of Ointments for Catarrh that Contain Mercury,
+Beware of Contain Mercury,